MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-create-managed-identities.md

 #Customer Intent: As a security user, I want to create managed identities for use with Azure Cosmos DB for Table, so that my developer team can write portable authentication code for their client.
 ---

-# How to use managed identities with Azure Cosmos DB for Table
+# How to use managed identities with Azure services to connect to Azure Cosmos DB for Table

 [!INCLUDE[Table](../../includes/appliesto-table.md)]